michaelramirez0403/sevenseven/README.md

 ![Simulator Screenshot - iPhone 16 Pro - 2024-11-08 at 14 08 40](https://github.com/user-attachments/assets/74461aec-8f53-4c0e-8577-df7f324d2e8b)
 ![Simulator Screenshot - iPhone 16 Pro - 2024-11-08 at 14 09 59](https://github.com/user-attachments/assets/eeadb8c0-b07b-4798-8a9b-b47b60f36f50)

+## SwiftPass App Instruction to use:
+• Download the code from this repository. <br />
+• Double click the zip file and access the SwiftPass folder. <br />
+• Double click the SwiftPass.xcworkspace to open the app. <br />
+• Click select the simulator type and the play button in xcode to install the app. <br />